fhlavac/bot-hackathon21/README.md

-## Golang Dialogflow Integration
+## Hackaton project - Go chatbot
-This code is related to medium tutorial by Rodrigo Beceiro.
+A Go programming languge project that allows user to solve some basic tasks using Google DialogFlow chatbot.

-For more information: rodrigo@marvik.ai
+This code is related to https://github.com/robeceiro/dialogflow-golang